Development Guide

 Docstring Requirements

-All functions and classes must have docstrings following Google style:
+All functions and classes must have docstrings following numpy style:

 def example_function(param1: str, param2: int = 10) -> bool: